boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 : Observed unsafe UDP options in a Flow.
 The information is encoded in a set of bit fields.
 : Options are mapped to bits according to their option numbers.
-UDP option Kind 192 corresponds to the least-significant bit in the udpOptions IE while Kind 255 corresponds to the most-significant bit of the IE. A bit is set to 1 if the corresponding unsafe UDP option is observed in the Flow.
+UDP option Kind 192 corresponds to the least-significant bit in the udpOptions IE while Kind 255 corresponds to the most-significant bit of the IE. The bit is set to 1 if the corresponding unsafe UDP option is observed in the Flow.
 The bit is set to 0 if the option is not observed in the Flow.

 Abstract Data Type:
 :  unsigned64